kramfs/rcav-utilities/README.md

 Prerequisite
 -------------
-<ol>If running on Windows, set Powershell remote execution policy is enabled.
-Open a command prompt and type the following commands in sequence:</ol>
+If running on Windows, set Powershell remote execution policy is enabled.
+Open a command prompt and type the following commands in sequence:

 `powershell <Enter>cc
 Set-ExecutionPolicy RemoteSigned <Enter>